Which Food Hygiene or Food Safety Training?

 Level 3 Food Safety Training is designed to equip staff with the skills to enforce food safety procedures, conduct risk assessments, and effectively train their teams in best practices.
 This level is critical for ensuring that supervisory staff can uphold and monitor standards within their establishments.

 Level 4 Food Safety Training is directed at individuals in top management roles.
 It focuses on the strategic aspects of food safety management, including policy development, conducting audits and inspections, and adhering to food safety legislation.
-This ensures that leaders can foster a culture of food safety excellence across their organizations.
+This ensures leaders can foster a culture of food safety excellence across their organisations.

 A more detailed overview of each food safety training level can be found below.